 Seasonal fluctuations and industry cyclicality have affected, and are likely to continue to affect our business.
 We generally generate less revenue from advertising sales and paid services revenues during national holidays in China, in particular during the Chinese New Year holidays in the first quarter of each year.
 We typically generate higher net advertising revenues in the fourth quarter due to greater advertising spending by our advertisers near the end of each calendar year when they spend the remaining portions of their annual budgets.
 In addition, advertising spending in China has historically been cyclical, reflecting overall economic conditions as well as the budgeting and buying patterns of our advertisers.
-Our rapid growth has lessened the impact of the seasonal fluctuations and cyclicality.
-However, we expect that the seasonal fluctuations and cyclicality to cause our quarterly and annual operating results to fluctuate.
+We expect that the seasonal fluctuations and cyclicality to cause our quarterly and annual operating results to fluctuate.
 See "Item 3.
 Key Information-D. Risk Factors - Risks Relating to Our Business and Industry-Our quarterly revenues and operating results may fluctuate, which makes our operating results difficult to predict and may cause our quarterly operating results to fall short of expectations."